Dynamic Combination of Heterogeneous Models for Hierarchical Time Series: Experiments

 \subsection{Coherency Analysis}

-Proposition 1 states that \texttt{MECATS} can generate coherent point forecasts given the ground truth time series lies in the convex hull formed by forecasts from each expert.
-However, during empirical studies, we found it not easy to eliminate the coherent loss, due to various reasons such as inappropriate choice of experts or bad training of gating networks.
-We then tune parameter $\lambda$ that controls the strength of penalty for coherent loss.
-We observe that by choosing $\lambda$ in an appropriate range, coherent loss can be mitigated without sacrificing forecasting accuracy.
-Figure \ref{fig:coherency} (a), (b) have shown that \texttt{MECATS} can achieve nearly coherent results.
-Note that post-processing methods such as MinT, can reduce the coherent loss to a very small value at the cost of decreased accuracy, since the summation of bottom-level forecasts is forced to be aligned with higher-level forecasts.
+In our empirical studies, it is common that the absolute coherency loss defined by (\ref{eq:cl}) cannot be completely eliminated, due to various reasons such as inappropriate choice of models or bad training of gating networks.
+We tune parameter $\lambda$ in Eq (\ref{eq:loss}) that controls the penalty strength for coherency using bottom-level time series.
+For HTS with more than two aggregation levels, we progressively reduce $\lambda$ at higher levels based on the value of $\lambda_{\mathrm{bottom~level}}$, as higher level time series are easier to calibrate.
+We observe that by choosing $\lambda_{\mathrm{bottom~level}}$ in an appropriate range, coherency loss can be mitigated without sacrificing forecasting accuracy.
+We also compare with a few other baselines including Base method: regular time series forecast without reconciliation; Bottom-Up method: only forecast bottom-level time series and aggregate according to hierarchical structure to obtain higher level forecasts; MinT-shr: MinT with shrinkage estinator for covariance matrix.
+Figure \ref{fig:coherency} (a), (b) have shown that \texttt{DYCHEM} can achieve nearly coherent results.
+In fact, while \texttt{DYCHEM} significantly improves the accuracy of point forecast, it can also positively affect the coherency.
+Note that post-processing methods such as MinT, can reduce the coherency loss to a very small value at the cost of decreased accuracy, since the summation of bottom-level forecasts is ``forced'' to be aligned with higher-level forecasts.
 Figure \ref{fig:coherency} (c) shows that the improved coherency of point forecast can positively affect the coherency of quantiles.
-However, since the additive property does not hold for quantiles \citep{han2021simultaneously}, there still exists non-zero coherent loss in certain quantiles.
-More results can be found in Appendix \ref{sec:app_h}.
+This result corresponds to our claim on Proposition 2.
+However, since the additive property does not hold for quantiles \citep{han2021simultaneously}, there still exists non-zero coherency loss in certain quantiles.